sanneduinkerx/Movie-Guessr/README.md

 - [Sources 📚](#sources-)

 ## Ultimate Concept - Movie Guessr ✏️
 My idea is to make a Guessing game with movies.
 So there will be a chat available for the users to guess the movie.
 And my ultimate goal is that 1 user in the game room can see the movie poster and he/she types a hint, in total 3 hints, and the other users have to guess with the hints which movie it is.
 The hint can be an actor who plays in the movie, or a popular quote from the movie.
-Maybe later something with *firebase* to make rooms and all data.

-A little sketch:

 ![](https://user-images.githubusercontent.com/60745348/114186180-d548a380-9946-11eb-8cd1-b3b4dd5c6f0b.png)